 So, after you step out of the blistering sun to a cooler indoor environment, experts recommend drinking lots of water to keep yourself hydrated.

-You’d be surprised how soothing a cool bath can be on raw, red sunburned skin.
-The added sprinkle of baking soda will help calm itching and reduce inflammation while you soak.
+You’d be surprised how soothing a cool bath can be on raw, red, sunburnt skin.
+The added sprinkle of baking soda may help calm itching and reduce inflammation while you soak.

-But if your hotel room doesn’t come with a claw-foot tub (or any tub at all!) try a cold shower, then a cold compress or an ice pack wrapped in a soft towel.
+But if you don't have access to a tub, either at home or during your vacation, try a cold shower, then a cold compress or an ice pack wrapped in a soft towel.
 These solutions may sound simple, but they can all provide quick relief.